eserlxl/lightXDE/README.md

 - **Detects your installed DE** (Plasma, GNOME, XFCE, LXQt, LXDE, MATE, Cinnamon, Budgie, i3, or Sway).
 - If no DE is found, it **prompts you to choose one** to install.
-- Installs the minimal required packages for your chosen DE (including polkit agent: polkit-gnome for most, polkit-kde-agent for Plasma, lxqt-policykit for LXQt).
+- Installs the minimal required packages for your chosen DE, including the correct polkit agent:
+  - polkit-kde-agent for KDE Plasma
+  - lxqt-policykit for LXQt
+  - polkit-gnome for all other supported DEs.
 - Copies dotfiles to your home, including the correct `.xinitrc-<de>` for your DE.
 - Configures PAM for KWallet (Plasma) or GNOME Keyring (GNOME) auto-unlock.
 - Configures Polkit for passwordless USB/power actions.